This is my first (and possibly last) Friday Homeschool Follow Up.

 This week was not as structured as I intended (see more on that in Our Typical Day Homeschooling).
 This was a much more chaotic and relaxed week in terms of routine.
 At first I was really frustrated that the week wasn’t going perfectly like I wanted it to, but then I realized that I was missing the whole point.

+We also spontaneously completed a puzzle this week, which we never do.
+And it was really fun!
 The beauty of homeschooling is that we can go at our own pace.
 We can be relaxed.
 We don’t have to use a rigid schedule.
 We can do what works for us, and that may change week to week or even day to day.
 This week the best we could do was our daily reading lessons, reading stories together, handwriting practice, and math.

 That’s not as much as I originally planned, but we also got some unanticipated life lessons.
 We had the opportunity to help a friend who ended up in the hospital, and Kender learned about serving others from that experience.
 Yesterday we had pent up energy so we took an unplanned swimming field trip to the Y where Kender got comfortable putting his whole head underwater (something he has always been terrified of).